matheusmisumoto/evolution-post-list/readme.txt

 Contributors:      Matheus Misumoto
 Tags:              block
 Tested up to:      6.1
-Stable tag:        1.0
+Stable tag:        2.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-A Gutenberg block to show your pride!
-This block enables you to type text and style it with the color font Gilbert from Type with Pride.
+This plugin for WordPress creates a Gutenberg block containing a template for a list of posts.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).
+Each item contains the post thumbnail, categories, title, excerpt and "read more".
+All of that information is wrapped inside a link to the post.

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+This is an alternative to the standard Posts List Template Block, where the categories are linked to the categories archive, and margins between title, excerpt and read more are not part of the link to the post.

 == Installation ==